abnerrjo/BlogSourceCode/source/_posts/2015-10-13-building-a-restful-web-service-in-c-plus-plus.markdown

 ```

 ## Conclusion
-On this tutorial, we learnt about i) Web services ii) RESTful web services iii) CGI scripts iv) An easy way to use C++ as a CGI language v) MySQL connection with C++ vi) A complete dummy system containing all four HTTP methods to manipulate an entity vii) Apache URL rewriting.
+On this tutorial, we learnt about i) Web services ii) RESTful web services iii) CGI scripts iv) An easy way to use C++ as a CGI language v) MySQL connection with C++ vi) A complete dummy system containing all four HTTP methods to manipulate a resource vii) Apache URL rewriting.
 That was a lot of things! :) I really hope you have enjoyed this tutorial.
 Until the next!